 Linda is responsible for the efficient administration of the practice and is happy to discuss queries, comments and suggestions regarding the day-

 Information Technology Manager

 Ed helps us manage our communication systems and information technology.
 Ed is very experienced in medical IT and practice management.

-Steph is our senior receptionist and she is helped by Karen, Christine, Tina, Chloe, Suzanne, Jane and Michaela to carry out the very difficult task of trying to meet the needs of both patients and doctors.
+Steph is our Office Manager and she is helped by Karen, Christine, Chloe, Suzanne, Jane, Claire and Michaela to carry out the very difficult task of trying to meet the needs of both patients and doctors.
 They will deal with your queries, appointments and repeat prescriptions as efficiently and as quickly as possible.
 Sometimes they need to ask one or two questions to help judge the urgency of the request but they are bound by the same principles of confidentiality as the nurses and medical staff.